Daw4114/UTA-MCC-CYBER-PT-11-2020-U-C/Week-15 - Web Vulns/Homework/SubmissionFile.md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:
+   - Factor 1: Something you know.
+Ex: passwords/pins

-   - Factor 2:
+   - Factor 2:something you have.
+Ex: certs,emails/phone calls

-   - Factor 3:
+   - Factor 3: Something you are.
+Ex: Fingerprints, facial recognition

-   - Factor 4:
+   - Factor 4: Location EX: geolocation

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer:
+Answer: false

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer:
+Answer: true

 4. What is a constrained user interface?

-Answer:
+Answer: a interface design that lmits the possible actions a user can do with a control. and a constrained UI limits the users environment within the system and access to objects

 ----
 ____